-This is due, in part, to increases in average age; older persons, unmarried, are not interested in roommates if they can sustain their lifestyle as a single.
+Anymore, when the unemployment rate decreases, expect to see more single-person households at the upper-income levels of multifamily rentals.
+This change in renter cohort is due, in part, to increases in average age; older persons, unmarried, are not interested in roommates if they can sustain their lifestyle as a single.

-There are two predominant urban household growth locales; urban core and urban hubs in major MSA’s (Metropolitan Statistical Areas).
-The following three cities have had more than 20,000 new residents in the last two years move into the urban core as represented by moving within two miles of city hall.
+There are two predominant urban household growth locales; urban core and urban hubs in major MSAs (Metropolitan Statistical Areas).
+At the end of the great recession, the following three cities experienced more than 20,000 new residents moving into the urban core, as represented by people moving within two miles of city hall.
 They are:

-Sidebar: the U.S. remains a migration magnet thus slowing the increase in “average age as most immigrants are younger.
-China and India are unassisted similarly.
-So even though the average age is increasing, it is doing so at a slower rate because of immigration.
+(Sidebar: for generations, the U.S. remains a migration magnet, thus slowing the increase in “average age” in the U.S. as most immigrants are younger.
+China and India are unassisted similarly with in-migration.
+The average age in the U.S. is increasing, and is doing so at a slower rate because of immigration).

 From a story in USA Today: